-- Mortgage rates for a mortgage loan borrower with a 588 FICO credit score on a FHA insured mortgage loan is higher than those with higher credit scores.
+- Mortgage rates for borrowers with a 588 FICO credit score on an FHA insured mortgage loan is higher than those with higher credit scores

-- Higher credit scores means lower risk to lenders which in turn means lower mortgage rates.
+- Higher credit scores mean lower risk to lenders which in turn means lower mortgage rates

-- Quick ways of boosting and increasing credit scores is paying down credit card balances to 10% of the limit.
+- Quick ways of boosting and increasing credit scores are paying down credit card balances to 10% of the limit

 Options On Florida Bad Credit Home Loans

-For those mortgage loan borrowers who cannot afford the luxury of waiting several months to improve their credit, they will be charged higher mortgage rates due to their lower credit scores.
-Lower credit scores means higher rates.
+Borrowers who cannot afford the luxury of waiting several months to improve their credit will be charged higher mortgage rates due to their lower credit scores.
+Lower credit scores mean higher rates.

-- By adjustment cutoffs, if a mortgage loan borrower surpasses each of these credit score limits, their mortgage rates will be lower.
+- By adjustment cutoffs, if borrower surpasses each of these credit score limits, their mortgage rates will be lower